Bizum + MONEI

 With Tap to Pay on iPhone, you can securely accept contactless payments by adding a mobile payment app to your phone.
 You don’t need to purchase any extra POS hardware for this.
 Simply install the app and start selling products wherever you are using your phone to accept various payment methods.

-Tap to pay on Android (also known as Tap to Phone)
+Tap to phone on Android

-Tap to pay on a tablet
+Tap payments on a tablets

 As long as your tablet has NFC functionalities and you have the right payment app installed, you can also accept contactless payments.
 Tablets can be especially useful in brick-and-mortar stores, where you can use them as a sales tool and collect payment at the same time.